genoma/CodekitStrap/README.md

 `$ gulp dist` copy your web app in a new `dist` folder wich contains only the relevant file stripping out source files.

-## Contributing

-Any sort of contribution is more than welcome, just fork the project and add your own fixes or improvements.

 ## MIT LICENSE
 Copyright (c) 2014 Alessandro Vioni